 One of my favorite tips and tricks for faster and more efficient quilt making is using Strip Piecing.
 This process consists of sewing long strips of fabric together side by side and then rotary cutting across the strip set to create smaller units that are already pieced.
 Strip piecing is one of the best time-saving methods when it comes to quilting.
 I hope these tips will help you learn some simple basics to make piecing quilts with fabric strips most effective.

-At the bottom of the post I have a YouTube video about strip-piecing techniques where I walk through and demonstrate many of the tips I describe in this post, if you would like a video visual.
+If you prefer learning through video, at the bottom of the post I have a YouTube video about strip-piecing techniques where I walk through and demonstrate many of the tips I describe in this post.

 Best practices when sewing strips together